MichaelAkridge-NOAA/codespace-generator/README.md

 # Codespace(DevContainer) Generator

 This project automates the setup of GitHub Codespaces by dynamically generating development container configurations (devcontainer.json) for each Docker container listed in a GitHub organization's package registry.
-The goal is to streamline the creation of tailored development environments, and allow developers to start coding with pre-configured, containerized setups.

 ## Contact:
 - Michael.Akridge@noaa.gov